 Description Return the column ID for a compute column.

-Syntax int dbaltcolid(dbproc, computeid, column)

-A pointer to the DBPROCESS structure that provides the connection for a particular front end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and server.

-The ID that identifies the particular compute row of interest.
+Syntax int dbaltcolid(dbproc, computeid, column) DBPROCESS dbproc; int computeid; int column; Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front end/server process.
+It contains all the information that DB- Library uses to manage communications and data between the front end and server. computeid The ID that identifies the particular compute row of interest.
 A SQL select statement may have multiple compute clauses, each of which returns a separate compute row.
 The computeid corresponding to the first compute clause in a select is 1.
-The computeid is returned by dbnextrow or dbgetrow.

-The number of the compute column of interest.
+The computeid is returned by dbnextrow or dbgetrow. column The number of the compute column of interest.
 The first column in a select list is 1.

-The select list ID for the compute column.
+Return value The select list ID for the compute column.
 The first column in a select list is 1.
 If either the computeid or the column value is invalid, dbaltcolid returns -1.

-• This routine returns the select list ID for a compute column.
-For example, given the SQL statement:

-'''

-select dept, name from employee

-order by dept, name

-compute count(name) by dept

-'''

-the call dbaltcolid(dbproc, 1, 1) will return 2, since "name" is the second column in the select list.

-dbadata, dbadlen, dbaltlen, dbgetrow, dbnextrow, dbnumalts, dbprtype dbaltlen
+Usage • This routine returns the select list ID for a compute column.
+For exampl given the SQL statement: select dept, name from employee order by dept, name compute count(name) by dept the call dbaltcolid(dbproc , 1, 1) will return 2, since "name" is the second column in the select list.
+See also dbadata, dbadlen, dbaltlen, dbgetrow, dbnextrow, dbnumalts, dbprtype dbaltlen

-Return the maximum length of the data for a particular compute column.

-DBINT dbaltlen(dbproc, computeid, column)

-A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
-It contains all the information that DB-Library uses to manage communications and data between the front end and server.

-The ID that identifies the particular compute row of interest.
+Description Return the maximum length of the data for a particular compute column.
+Syntax DBINT dbaltlen(dbproc, computeid, column) DBPROCESS dbproc; int computeid; int column; Parameters dbproc A pointer to the DBPROCESS structure that provides the connection for a particular front-end/server process.
+It contains all the information that DB-Library uses to manage communications and data between the front end and server. computeid The ID that identifies the particular compute row of interest.
 A SQL select statement may have multiple compute clauses, each of which returns a separate compute row.
 The computeid corresponding to the first compute clause in a select is 1.
-The computeid is returned by dbnextrow or dbgetrow.

-The maximum length, in bytes, possible for the data in a particular compute column. dbaltlen returns -1 if there is no such column or compute clause.

-This routine returns the maximum length for a column in a compute row.
+The computeid is returned by dbnextrow or dbgetrow. column The number of the column of interest.
+The first column is number 1.
+Return value The maximum length, in bytes, possible for the data in a particular compute column. dbaltlen returns -1 if there is no such column or compute clause.
+Usage This routine returns the maximum length for a column in a compute row.
 In the case of variable length data, this is not necessarily the actual length of the data, but rather the maximum length.
 For the actual data length, use dbadlen.

-For example, given the SQL statement:

-'''

-select dept, name from employee

-order by dept, name

-compute count(name) by dept

-'''

-the call dbaltlen(dbproc, 1, 1) returns 4 because counts are of SYBINT4 type, which is 4 bytes long.

-dbadata, dbadlen, dbalttype, dbgetrow, dbnextrow, dbnumalts
+For example, given the SQL statement: select dept, name from employee order by dept, name compute count(name) by dept the call dbaltlen(dbproc , 1, 1) returns 4 because counts are of SYBINT4 type, which is 4 bytes long.
+See also dbadata, dbadlen, dbalttype, dbgetrow, dbnextrow, dbnumalts dbaltop

-dbaltop